elfakyn/knowledge/terraform/for_each_multiple_values.md

 }
 ```

-But they never tell you what to do if you want to have more than one value in each one of them.
+But they never tell you what to do if you want to access more than one value.
 It's easy:

 ```
 variable "rg_locations" {